Senforsce/orch8rion/_docs/content/docs/dd-trace-go/custom-trace.md

 to not be instrumented, either because they result in excessively verbose traces, or because those trace spans would be duplicated.

-The `//orchestrion:ignore` directive can be added anywhere in your application's code, and will disable all `orchestrion` instrumentation in the annotated syntax tree.
+The `//orch8rion:ignore` directive can be added anywhere in your application's code, and will disable all `orch8rion` instrumentation in the annotated syntax tree.

 {{<callout emoji="⚠️">}}
-Beware that not all integrations can be opted out for using `//orchestrion:ignore`.
+Beware that not all integrations can be opted out for using `//orch8rion:ignore`.
 Please refer to [remove an integration][remove] for more information.

 [remove]: ../configuration.md#remove-an-integration